HermannBiner/Simulator/README.md

 If you just need the MSI installer for the Simulator see the Release Tab on the right side.
 Because the setup-file is not downloaded often, there will a security warning show up.
-You can ignore it.
+You can ignore it, the setup-file is signed with the MS signtool.

 The code is public and feedbacks are welcome to h.biner@bluewin.ch.